cronokirby/cs107-proj-game/README.md

 Stepping on a button twice resets the room.
 If you're savvy, you'll recognise this as a variation of the "Hamiltonian Circuit problem", which is NP-Complete 8^)

+## Walkthrough
+The game is relatively long, and somewhat hard in some spots, so I've preferred to provide you with a [video walkthrough](https://www.youtube.com/watch?v=u05BeoZXFxA) showing you how to beat the many rooms in the game (pardon my own mistakes 8^)